COP4655-MobileApps-Fall2023/cop4655-mobile-apps-final-project-group-27/README.md

 *- User can input what food they have eaten throughout the day or check the nutrition facts on certain meals*
 - [x] Account Screen
 *- User can update information about their account including goals and other vital information*
-- [ ] Food History Screen
-*- User can find information about their recent meals and the calories associated with them*

 ### 3. Navigation